Timvrakas/ASSU-LegalDiff/constitution.md

       5. D. Graduate Student Council Term of Office and Transition        16
       6. E. Graduate Student Council Officers        16
       7. F. Removal from the Graduate Student Council        16
-   5. Section 5.
-Budgetary and Financial Policy        17
+   5. Budgetary and Financial Policy        17
-   6. Section 6.
-Agencies of the Association        17
+   6. Agencies of the Association        17
-   7. Section 7.
-Nominations Commission        17
+   7. Nominations Commission        17
-   8. Section 8.
-Confirmation of Appointments        18
+   8. Confirmation of Appointments        18
-   9. Section 9.
-Elections        18
+   9. Elections        18
-   10. Section 10.
-By-Laws        18
+   10. By-Laws        18
        1. A. Undergraduate Senate By-Laws        18
        2. B. Graduate Student Council By-Laws        18
        3. C. Association By-Laws        18
-   11. Section 11.
-Joint Meetings of the Association Legislative Bodies        19
+   11. Joint Meetings of the Association Legislative Bodies        19
-   12. Section 12.
-Joint Approval by Association Legislative Bodies        19
+   12. Joint Approval by Association Legislative Bodies        19
-   13. Section 13.
-Open Ballot        19
+   13. Open Ballot        19
-4. Article III: Executive Branch        20
+4. Executive Branch        20
-    1. Section 1.
-The President and Vice President        20
+    1. The President and Vice President        20
-    2. Section 2.
-Qualifications        20
+    2. Qualifications        20
-    3. Section 3.
-Election        21
+    3. Election        21
-    4. Section 4.
-Executive Committee        21
+    4. Executive Committee        21
-    5. Section 5.
-Powers and Responsibilities        22
+    5. Powers and Responsibilities        22
-5. Article IV: Judicial Branch        24
+5. Judicial Branch        24
-   1. Section 1.
-Judicial Authority        24
+   1. Judicial Authority        24
-   2. Section 2.
-Judicial Review        24
+   2. Judicial Review        24
-      1. A. Constitutional Council        24
+      1. Constitutional Council        24
-      2. B. Membership of the Council        25
+      2. Membership of the Council        25
-      3. C. Meetings of the Council        25
+      3. Meetings of the Council        25
-6. Article V: Graduate and Joint Finances        26
+6. Graduate and Joint Finances        26
-   1. Section 1.
-General Fees        26
+   1. General Fees        26
-      1. A. General        26
+      1. General        26
-      2. B. Modification of General Fees        26
+      2. Modification of General Fees        26
-   2. Section 2.
-Special Fees        27
+   2. Special Fees        27
-      1. A. Placement on the Ballot        27
+      1. Placement on the Ballot        27
-      2. B. Placement on the Ballot in Extenuating Circumstances        29
+      2. Placement on the Ballot in Extenuating Circumstances        29
-      3. C. Financial Information        29
+      3. Financial Information        29
-      4. D. Division of Special Fee Requests        29
+      4. Division of Special Fee Requests        29
-      5. E. Approval by the Association        29
+      5. Approval by the Association        29
       6. [Deleted Section F. Approval of the University]        30
-   3. Section 3.
-Collection of the General and Special Fees        30
+   3. Collection of the General and Special Fees        30
-      1. A. Collection Schedule        30
+      1. Collection Schedule        30
-      2. B. Collection of Fees        30
+      2. Collection of Fees        30
-   4. Section 4.
-Refund of the General and Special Fees        31
+   4. Refund of the General and Special Fees        31
-   5. Section 5.
-Distribution of the General and Special Fees        31
+   5. Distribution of the General and Special Fees        31
-      1. A. Distribution of General and Special Fees        31
+      1. Distribution of General and Special Fees        31
-      2. B. Deviations from Special Fee Budgets        31
+      2. Deviations from Special Fee Budgets        31
-      3. C. Modifications of Special Fee Budgets        31
+      3. Modifications of Special Fee Budgets        31
-      4. D. Reserve Funds        31
+      4. Reserve Funds        31

 Article VI: Undergraduate Finances        32